FarronF/limerick-council-meetings/meetings/2023/10/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th September 2023.md

 liaised with Central Services on this matter and that this laneway may not qualify for a Local

 Improvement Scheme.
-He also stated that a Local Improvement Scheme will only guarantee--- 12
+He also stated that a Local Improvement Scheme will only guarantee
+---
+12

 a once off treatment whereas this laneway requires ongoing maintenance.
 The Senior